backdrop-contrib/style_settings/README.txt

 Unnecessary rewriting of CSS files is avoided through a two step process for each monitored CSS file.

 The first step generates a unique checksum key that will be used by the second step but only if the css/js cache has been flushed.

-Only after this the second step rewrites the CSS file using the checksum key if:
+The second step rewrites the CSS file using the checksum key if:
 - theme settings have changed
 OR
 - variables have changed